 Internet TV could eventually change the way we get our news and entertainment.
 People who are enthusiastic and knowledgeable about certain subjects but don't have a contract with a major network can produce their own shows if they have the right technology -- you can read more about what it takes in How Podcasting Works.
 Since video recording and editing technologies are becoming more accessible to the public, it will become easier to transmit user-generated content from all over the planet.

-For lots more on Internet TV and related topics, explore the links on the next page.
+For lots more on Internet TV and related topics, explore the links below.